5G Gateway: Why Are There Cellular Routers and Gateways?

 What’s the Use of Cellular Routers and Gateways?

-First of all, the question is really why would anyone need a cellular router?
-They could be useful as a backup mechanism in case your landline internet goes down.
+The first question most people ask when the topic of a “5G Gateway” comes up is why would anyone need cellular routers and gateways?
+What many people don’t know is that cellular routers and gateways could be useful as a backup mechanism in case your landline internet goes down.

 That’s why I first thought of this blog.
-Everyone on the street was WFH, kids were “going to school” on the internet, and, poof, the internet goes down.
+During the COVID-19 Pandemic, everyone on my street was working from home, kids were “going to school” on the internet, and one day, poof, the internet went down.
 Sheer panic, right?
 What does everyone do?
 I heard screaming for sure.
-And more.
-But soon everyone goes outside to see if anyone else is having the same problem, and soon, the whole street was outside (6 feet away from each other, of course)!
+Then soon everyone goes outside to see if anyone else is having the same problem, and before you knew it, the whole street was outside (6 feet away from each other, of course)!
 Yes, we felt good it wasn’t just us, but it was good the internet came back on soon enough.
 Some people, though, just used their 4G/LTE phone as a hotspot and kept going…

 Why You Should Consider the 5G Gateway Router